Speed up your review and approval process in 9 simple steps

 3. Keep all your file versions organized

 That’s where having feedback and approval software gets particularly helpful.
-In Filestage, all the versions of your document are neatly stacked together, so everyone in your review process knows which version is the latest.
-And you can also use our file comparison tool to view any two versions side by side, including all the comments.
+In Filestage, all the versions of your document are neatly stacked together, so everyone in your approval workflows knows which version is the latest.
+Strong version control makes it easier for stakeholders to add comments, track progress, and provide feedback without confusion.

 And if someone opens an old version by mistake, they’ll see an alert letting them know it’s out of date.